SkrFractals/Comparser/README.md

 Parentheses:
 (<expression>)
 Mathematical-like parentheses enforcing an order of operations.
-Without it, it uses the default order of operations of math (PEMDAS).
+Without them, it uses the default order of operations of math (PEMDAS).

 Vectors:
 <expression>,<expression>,<expression>